julian-rose/FreeRTOS-for-Agon/README.md

 extends the Beta capability with access to the Agon Extensions Interface directly.
 It provides a safeguarded API for SPI, UART, I2C and GPIO; and through them to connected devices.
-The DEV API enhances the Uart and I2C capability of MOS, and provides APIs for GPIO and SPI that are absent in the MOS API.
+The DEV API enhances the Uart and I2C capability of MOS, using concurrency to provide asynchronous full duplicity and multi-mastering (slave) roles respectively, and provides APIs for GPIO and SPI that are absent in the MOS API.
 <p>

 Users configure the DEV API through an application-specific devConfig.h file,